HighgoSoftware/wal2mongo/README.md

 ### Introduction
-`wal2mongo` is a PostgreSQL logical decoding output plugin designed to make the logical replication easier from PostgreSQL to MongoDB by formating the output to a JSON-like format accepted by mongo.
+`wal2mongo` is a PostgreSQL logical decoding output plugin designed to make the logical replication easier from `PostgreSQL` to `MongoDB` by formating the output to a JSON-like format accepted by `mongo`.

 ### Prerequisites
 PostgreSQL 12.x